3dots/lesswrong/Rationality A-Z.md

 **Sine qua non**: an indispensable and essential action, condition, or ingredient.

 >It seems absurd to insist that one can believe what one has already deemed implausible, but not so absurd to suggest that one may believe the impossible before its plausibility is calculated.

->For Spinoza, being skeptical
-meant taking a second step backward (unbelieving) to correct for the uncontrollable tendency to take a first step forward (believing).
+>For Spinoza, being skeptical meant taking a second step backward (unbelieving) to correct for the uncontrollable tendency to take a first step forward (believing).

 >Ideas are not mere candidates for belief, but potent entities whose mere communication instantly alters the behavioral propensities of the listener.

-However
+However:

 >Those who
 are responsible for instituting prior restraints may err in their attempts to distinguish good